 Important Dates for the Badint family

 This web page shows only a small excerpt of our Badint research.
-Another 153 words (11 lines of text) covering the years 1200, 1500, 1600, 1600, 1667, 1661, 1667, 1687, 1743 and 1720 are included under the topic Early Badint History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1200, 1500, 1600, 1600, 1667, 1661, 1667, 1687, 1743, 1720 and 1630 are included under the topic Early Badint History in all our PDF Extended History products and printed products wherever possible.

 Badint Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Batten, Battin, Battyne, Baten, Batin, Batton and many more.

 Early Notables of the Badint family (pre 1700)